gatsbyjs/gatsby/docs/blog/2019-03-11-dot-org-prototypes/index.md

   - Who is the audience for .org?
   - What are our value propositions for that audience?
   - What is the purpose of the homepage?
-  - How do we know if we’re succeeding in that purpose?
+  - How do we know if we're succeeding in that purpose?

 It is important to the Gatsby community to solve these problems, because tons of new visitors come to the gatsbyjs.org homepage each month: 130,000 in January alone!
-We want to make sure we’re accurately representing Gatsby’s value and helping more developers experience that value by clicking the “get started” button.
+We want to make sure we're accurately representing Gatsby's value and helping more developers experience that value by clicking the "get started" button.

 ## The goal of usability testing

 The goal:

-> How can we support first-time visitors so they experience Gatsby’s value powerfully and quickly?
+> How can we support first-time visitors so they experience Gatsby's value powerfully and quickly?

 Measuring that goal:

-> How many people click on “Get started” and then stay on the site?
+> How many people click on "Get started" and then stay on the site?
 Are our monthly active users increasing?

 ## How did we make the prototypes?